rowland007/Cyber-Playbook/docs/glossary.md

 ## P

+- **Packet** - The logical unit of network communications produced by the transport layer.
 - **Packet Internet Groper (Ping)** - An internet utility used to determine whether a particular IP address is reachable online by sending out a packet and waiting for a response.
 It is used to test and debug a network as well as see if a user or server is online (PC Magazine, 2018).
+- **Packet Sniffer** - Software that monitors network traffic on wired or wireless networks and captures packets.
 - **Parallel Development** - The simultaneous development of more than one version of an object (PC Magazine, 2019).
+- **Partition** - A logical portion of storage technology that functions as though it were physically separate from other logical portions of storage technology.
+- **Password Cracking** - Also known as breaking passwords, refers to the methods and tools used for successfully guessing passwords.
 - **PCI DSS** - A document library that includes framework of specifications, tools, measurements and support resources to help organizations ensure the safe handling of cardholder information (PCISSC, 2018).
 - **Phishing Attacks** - This is a scam to steal valuable information such as credit card and social security numbers, user IDs and passwords.
 Also known as "brand spoofing," this process involves an official-looking email being sent to potential victims and pretending to be from their bank or retail establishment.
 Emails can be sent to people on selected lists or any list, expecting some percentage of recipients will actually have an account with the organization (PC Magazine, 2018).
+- **Plain Text** - The original unencrypted message.
 - **Policy Management** - Enforcing the policy (i.e., rules and regulations) of the organization that pertain to information and computing.
 Also called “policy-based management,” policy management mostly deals with database access and network resource issues, such as which users have access to what data and how network traffic is prioritized (PC Magazine, 2018).
 - **Privileged and Non-privileged States** - The rights granted to a single user or group of users who operate a computer.
 Administrative privileges allow a user the right to make any and all changes in the computer, including setting up accounts for other users.
 User-level privileges are more restricted.
 The rights granted to software running in the computer, which determines which hardware and software resources can be accessed and changed (PC Magazine, 2018).
+- **Process** - An executing program.
 - **Process** - To manipulate data in the computer.
 The computer is said to be processing no matter what action it is taking upon the data, whether the data is actually being updated in a database or just being displayed on-screen.
 In order to evaluate a computer system’s performance, the time it takes to process data internally is often analyzed separately from the time it takes to get it in and out of the computer.
 The I/O (input/output) is usually more time consuming than the processing (PC Magazine, 2018).
 - **Process Model** - A formal way of representing how a business system operates (PC Magazine, 2019).
 - **Project Plan** - An essential document for keeping the project on track.
 Normally includes scope, timeline, and goals (PC Magazine, 2019).
+- **Protocol Analyzer** - Software that can reassemble streams from individual packets and decode communications that use various protocols.
 - **Prototype** - Creating a demo of a new system.
 Prototyping is essential for clarifying information requirements.
 The design of a system (functional specs) must be finalized before the system can be built.
 While analytically oriented people may have a clear picture of requirements, others may not (PC Magazine, 2019).
+- **Proxy** - Software that receives a request from a client, then sends a request on the client’s behalf to the desired destination.
 - **Proxy Server** - It is a computer system or router that breaks the connection between sender and receiver.
 Functioning as a relay between client and server, proxy servers help prevent an attacker from invading a private network and are one of several tools used to build a firewall.
 The word proxy means “to act on behalf of another,” and a proxy server acts on behalf of the user.
 All requests from clients to the internet go to the proxy server first.
 The proxy evaluates the request, and if allowed, reestablishes it on the outbound side to the internet.
 Likewise, responses from the internet go to the proxy server to be evaluated.
 The proxy then relays the message to the client.
 Both client and server think they are communicating with one another, but, in fact, they are dealing only with the proxy (PC Magazine, 2018).

 ## Q